The most important aspect of a company identity is its logo.

 Colours

-It may be worth having your logo available in more than one size so you can use it in different places.
+It is so worth having your logo available in more than one size and shape so you can use it in different places on the web.

 Longevity